 Price Movements for Crude Oil

-The reason why prices move so swiftly is that traders who have short positions in the market tend to cover their shorts quickly if the price creeps up, either eroding their gains or causing losses.
+The reason prices move so swiftly is that traders who have short positions in the market tend to cover their shorts quickly if the price creeps up, either eroding their gains or causing losses.
 To do that, they have to place buy orders to cover.
 This wave of buying is done at the same time speculators are jumping on board to establish or add to long positions.
-The shorts will cover quickly because the risk is just too great if it is really a major development arises that disrupts supply, shorts could theoretically lose more money than they invested, resulting in a margin call from their brokerage—one of the most dreaded calls in the world of investors.
+The shorts will cover quickly because the risk is just too great.
+If a major development arises that disrupts supply, shorts could theoretically lose more money than they invested, resulting in a margin call from their brokerage—one of the most dreaded calls in the world of investors.

 The value of the U.S. dollar is a major component in the price of oil.
-A higher dollar will put pressure on oil prices.
-A lower dollar helps support higher oil prices.
+A higher dollar puts pressure on oil prices; a lower dollar helps support higher oil prices.
 Crude oil also tends to move closely with the stock market, but in the opposite direction.
-A growing economy and stock market tend to support higher oil prices.
-However, if oil prices move too high, it can stifle the economy.
-At this point, oil prices tend to move opposite the stock market.
-This usually becomes a concern when oil prices approach the psychological price marker of $100 a barrel.
+A growing economy and stock market tend to support higher oil prices, but prices that are moving too high can stifle the economy.
+This trend becomes a concern when oil prices approach the psychological price marker of $100 a barrel.